Skip to main content

 Sales process + custom quote + multi-week data migration + accounting integration

 Continuum / CAMP CMP prices on a custom enterprise quote that varies by shop scope, work-order volume, parts inventory size, technician seat count, fleet scope, accounting integration tier, and multi-year contract term.
-Range cited from public sources and operator reports — verify directly with Continuum Applied Technology for an exact quote.
+Range cited from public sources and operator reports; verify directly with Continuum Applied Technology for an exact quote.

-Where Each Tool Sits Inside 14 CFR §145.211, §145.219, §43.9, §43.13, and §91.417
+Where each tool sits inside §145.211, §145.219, §43.9, §43.13, and §91.417.

-14 CFR §145.211 — Quality Control Manual (QCM)
+14 CFR §145.211: Quality Control Manual (QCM)

 §145.211 requires every Part 145 certificated repair station to prepare, keep current, and follow a Quality Control Manual (QCM) acceptable to the FAA Administrator.
 The QCM must contain the procedures for performing maintenance, preventive maintenance, and alterations on articles for which the repair station is rated; the §145.213 inspection of maintenance procedures; the §145.215 capability list amendment procedures; the §145.217 contract maintenance procedures; the §145.219 recordkeeping procedures; the §145.221 SDR procedures; the §145.205(b) compliance with §43.13 procedures; the system of supervision and the system for ensuring the competency of personnel under §145.155; the procedures for revising the QCM whenever any procedure changes; and the procedures for ensuring the QCM is made available to all personnel performing maintenance under the repair station certificate.
 FAA Order 8900.1 Volume 6 governs PMI surveillance of Part 145 QCM compliance.
-Continuum CMP holds the work-order data and the technician labor data — it does not hold the §145.211 QCM document itself, it does not version-track QCM revisions, and it does not hold the FAA-acknowledgment correspondence chain.
+Continuum CMP holds the work-order data and the technician labor data; it does not hold the §145.211 QCM document itself, it does not version-track QCM revisions, and it does not hold the FAA-acknowledgment correspondence chain.
 FileFlo wins here cleanly for §145.211: holds the QCM file with full version history, AI-classifies every revision against the referenced cross-procedures, links FAA acknowledgments to the revision chain, and produces the §145.211 PMI-surveillance-ready binder in one click.

-14 CFR §145.219 — Recordkeeping
+14 CFR §145.219: Recordkeeping

-§145.219 requires every Part 145 repair station to keep all maintenance records (including the §43.9 entries, the §43.7 RTS sign-offs, the work order documentation, the inspector certifications, the Form 8130-3 Authorized Release Certificates for components, the customer aircraft tail-specific retention records, and the SDRs filed under §145.221) for at least 2 years from the date the article was approved for return to service — and to make those records available to the Administrator on request.
-The §145.219 retention file must be organized to support PMI surveillance under FAA Order 8900.1 Volume 6 — meaning the inspector can pull every work-order completed on a specific customer aircraft tail across the 2-year retention window with the signed §43.9 entries, the §43.7 RTS sign-offs, the §43.13 acceptable-data evidence, and the Form 8130-3 attachments reconciled.
-Continuum CMP holds the work-order completion data and the technician labor — that is the enterprise-database surface the DOM uses for shop capacity.
+§145.219 requires every Part 145 repair station to keep all maintenance records (including the §43.9 entries, the §43.7 RTS sign-offs, the work order documentation, the inspector certifications, the Form 8130-3 Authorized Release Certificates for components, the customer aircraft tail-specific retention records, and the SDRs filed under §145.221) for at least 2 years from the date the article was approved for return to service, and to make those records available to the Administrator on request.
+The §145.219 retention file must be organized to support PMI surveillance under FAA Order 8900.1 Volume 6, meaning the inspector can pull every work-order completed on a specific customer aircraft tail across the 2-year retention window with the signed §43.9 entries, the §43.7 RTS sign-offs, the §43.13 acceptable-data evidence, and the Form 8130-3 attachments reconciled.
+Continuum CMP holds the work-order completion data and the technician labor: that is the enterprise-database surface the DOM uses for shop capacity.
 Continuum CMP does NOT hold the §145.219 retention file structure organized per work-order + per customer tail with the signed attachments reconciled.
 FileFlo wins here for §145.219: holds the §145.219 retention binder organized per work-order + per customer tail, AI-classifies every signed attachment to the work-order, and produces the one-click §145.219 PMI binder.

-14 CFR §43.9 — Maintenance Records
+14 CFR §43.9: Maintenance Records

-§43.9 requires every person performing maintenance, preventive maintenance, or alteration on an aircraft, airframe, engine, propeller, or component to make an entry in the maintenance record of the work performed — including a description of the work, the date the work was completed, the name of the person performing the work, and (if the work was performed satisfactorily) the signature, certificate number, and kind of certificate held by the person approving the work for return to service (§43.7 RTS sign-off).
+§43.9 requires every person performing maintenance, preventive maintenance, or alteration on an aircraft, airframe, engine, propeller, or component to make an entry in the maintenance record of the work performed: a description of the work, the date the work was completed, the name of the person performing the work, and (if the work was performed satisfactorily) the signature, certificate number, and kind of certificate held by the person approving the work for return to service (§43.7 RTS sign-off).
 The §43.9 entry must reference the methods, techniques, and practices acceptable to the Administrator.
 The signed §43.9 entry is the document evidence the PMI pulls during Part 145 surveillance (and the POI pulls during Part 135 surveillance for the contract maintenance arrangement under §135.411 + §135.443).
-Continuum CMP records the work-order completion date and the technician labor — it does NOT hold the signed §43.9 entry with the inspector’s certificate number, the §43.7 RTS sign-off, or the §145.219 retention file cross-reference.
+Continuum CMP records the work-order completion date and the technician labor; it does NOT hold the signed §43.9 entry with the inspector’s certificate number, the §43.7 RTS sign-off, or the §145.219 retention file cross-reference.
 FileFlo wins here for §43.9 evidence: holds the signed §43.9 entries reconciled to the Continuum-supplied work-order data, holds the §43.7 RTS sign-off and inspector signature, and produces the one-click §43.9 binder.

-14 CFR §43.13 — Performance Rules (General)
+14 CFR §43.13: Performance Rules (General)

-§43.13 requires every person performing maintenance, preventive maintenance, or alteration on an aircraft, airframe, engine, propeller, or component to use the methods, techniques, and practices prescribed in the current manufacturer’s maintenance manual or Instructions for Continued Airworthiness (ICA) prepared by its manufacturer — or other methods, techniques, and practices acceptable to the Administrator.
-The §43.13 acceptable-data evidence is the binding link between the work performed and the OEM-published source for that work — and the PMI pulls the §43.13 evidence to verify that the specific revision and date of the OEM manual cited on every job was the current-revision source at the time the work was performed.
-Continuum CMP holds the OEM maintenance publications library in its enterprise maintenance publications module — that is the upstream tech-pub source the technician references.
-Continuum CMP does NOT hold the §43.13 compliance evidence record citing the specific OEM manual revision and date used on each signed §43.9 entry — that record links the §43.9 entry, the §43.7 RTS sign-off, and the §145.219 retention file together for the PMI.
+§43.13 requires every person performing maintenance, preventive maintenance, or alteration on an aircraft, airframe, engine, propeller, or component to use the methods, techniques, and practices prescribed in the current manufacturer’s maintenance manual or Instructions for Continued Airworthiness (ICA) prepared by its manufacturer, or other methods, techniques, and practices acceptable to the Administrator.
+The §43.13 acceptable-data evidence is the binding link between the work performed and the OEM-published source for that work, and the PMI pulls the §43.13 evidence to verify that the specific revision and date of the OEM manual cited on every job was the current-revision source at the time the work was performed.
+Continuum CMP holds the OEM maintenance publications library in its enterprise maintenance publications module: that is the upstream tech-pub source the technician references.
+Continuum CMP does NOT hold the §43.13 compliance evidence record citing the specific OEM manual revision and date used on each signed §43.9 entry: that record links the §43.9 entry, the §43.7 RTS sign-off, and the §145.219 retention file together for the PMI.
 FileFlo wins here for §43.13 evidence: holds the §43.13 acceptable-data compliance evidence citing the Continuum-supplied OEM manual revision and date, cross-references every §43.13 evidence record to the signed §43.9 entry, and produces the one-click §43.13 binder.

-14 CFR §91.417 — Maintenance Records (Customer Aircraft Side)
+14 CFR §91.417: Maintenance Records (Customer Aircraft Side)

 §91.417 separately requires every owner or operator of a Part 91-operated aircraft to keep records containing the total time in service of the airframe, each engine, each propeller, and each rotor; the current status of life-limited parts; the time since last overhaul of items required to be overhauled on a specified time basis; the current inspection status of the aircraft (including the §91.409 annual + 100-hour inspections); the current status of applicable airworthiness directives (Part 39) including the method of compliance, the AD number, the revision date if applicable, and the signature of the person performing the work; and the records of each major alteration to the airframe and currently installed engines, propellers, and appliances.
-The §91.417 retention file lives with the customer aircraft — but the Part 145 repair station that performs the work must produce the §43.9 + §43.7 + §43.13 evidence the customer’s §91.417 file references.
+The §91.417 retention file lives with the customer aircraft, but the Part 145 repair station that performs the work must produce the §43.9 + §43.7 + §43.13 evidence the customer’s §91.417 file references.
 For Part 135 customer aircraft, §135.63 imposes a parallel recordkeeping obligation on the certificate holder.
-Continuum CMP holds the work-order data — it does NOT hold the §91.417 retention file structure organized per customer tail with the signed §43.9 + §43.7 + §43.13 + Part 39 attachments reconciled.
+Continuum CMP holds the work-order data; it does NOT hold the §91.417 retention file structure organized per customer tail with the signed §43.9 + §43.7 + §43.13 + Part 39 attachments reconciled.
 FileFlo wins here for §91.417 / §135.63 evidence: holds the §91.417 (Part 91) or §135.63 (Part 135) customer-aircraft retention file per tail, cross-references every signed §43.9 entry + §43.7 RTS sign-off + Part 39 AD evidence to the customer-tail retention file, and produces the one-click §91.417 / §135.63 PMI / POI surveillance binder.
-Civil-penalty exposure under 49 U.S.C. § 46301 runs up to $37,377 per violation per day for 2026 — a Part 145 surveillance event with §145.211 + §145.219 + §43.9 + §43.13 + §91.417 finding compound can escalate to a six-figure civil penalty exposure for the certificated repair station.
+Civil-penalty exposure under 49 U.S.C. § 46301 runs up to $37,377 per violation per day for 2026: a Part 145 surveillance event with §145.211 + §145.219 + §43.9 + §43.13 + §91.417 finding compound can escalate to a six-figure civil penalty exposure for the certificated repair station.

 FileFlo is one flat price for the compliance document evidence layer regardless of shop scope or fleet size.
 Continuum / CAMP CMP prices on a custom enterprise quote model tiered by shop scope, work-order volume, parts inventory, technician seats, fleet scope, and accounting integration.
 The math escalates with every additional capability rating, technician seat, and multi-year contract escalator.